willjnz/orca-coding-challenge/README.md

 ## Pipeline

-1. Install Python and OSGEO.
+1. Install Python and OSGEO4W.

 2. Add "C:\OSGeo4W64\bin" to PATH so gdal is available in subprocess